 Anything from actual security professionals, to developers, can be onboarded to make policies, recommendations, assessing systems, applications, websites, and helping to automate things in general.

-While you build your own, the Drupal Security Team can be your point of reference.
+Drupal Security Team can be your point of reference.
 They are a very helpful bunch who are more engaging than some of the others in larger open source communities.
 Some of the items they cover and watch out for are :

 - Resolve reported security issues in Security Advisories